craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 People with a heavy Goblin heritage find themselves in possession of odd preternatural biology.
 The origins of Goblin people in general are shrouded in mystery, but those who live now on Alaturmen have made claims that their ancestors have been "surviving in the soup of the multiverse since before it began".

-- You may live up to 60 years.
+- *Age* You may live up to 60 years.
-- You may weigh anywhere from 40 to 350 pounds.
+- *Weight* You may weigh anywhere from 40 to 350 pounds.
 - You may be anywhere from 4 to 8 feet tall.
 Your size is Medium.
 - Your base walking speed is 30 feet per round.
 - You gain your choice of one of the following;